STCC Financial Aid - Frequently Asked Questions

 Q. What kinds of information do I need to fill out the FAFSA (Free Application for Federal Student Aid?
 The FAFSA is the document you must complete to be considered for financial aid at STCC.
 You will need information from your Federal Income Tax Transcript and W2's from 2014, asset information (amount of cash, savings, checking and investments) and other untaxed income you may receive.
 If you are a dependent student your parent will also need to supply the same information mentioned above.

 Q. What happens to my financial aid if I drop out during the semester?
 Financial aid is pro-rated for the semester, meaning that aid is earned at a certain rate and not completely provided at the very beginning of the semester.
 After the 60 percent point in the semester, all financial aid is considered earned.
 Generally, earned aid is subtracted from your bill for tuition, fees, and books.
 If earned aid is less than your bill, you will have to pay the balance.
+For more information on withdraws & refund policies, click here.

 Q. How is my bill for tuition and fees paid?
 If you've received a financial aid award, your tuition and fees are deducted from it.
 Any excess funds-after any allowable charges for books and supplies-come to you as a refund later in the semester.
 If your bill isn't covered completely by financial aid, you will need to make arrangements at the beginning of the semester to pay the balance of the bill.